flutter-tizen/flutter-tizen/doc/develop-plugin-csharp.md

 }
 ```

 In the callback method, you can use the `MethodCall` object to get the method name and arguments.
-If the method is completed successfully, just return any value to the application.
-If the method failed, throw an exception to the application.
-Any exception type can be thrown, but `FlutterException` must be used to specify the code and details of the error.
+If the method is completed successfully, just return any value to the application. if the method failed, throw an exception to the application.
+Any exception type can be thrown.
+However, if you want to specify the error code and details, use `FlutterException`.
 The exception will be caught by the `MethodChannel` and the error message will be returned to the application.
 If the method is not implemented, throw a `MissingPluginException` to the application.

 ### Available APIs